corona-warn-app/cwa-server/docs/SECURITY.md

 In order to mitigate this kind of information leakage, the submission payload contains padding.
 The padding hides the true size of the request - making it difficult for an adversary to extract knowledge.

-The Padding is specified [here](../common/protocols/src/main/proto/app/coronawarn/server/common/protocols/internal/submission_payload.proto).
+The Padding is specified in the corresponding [Protocol](../common/protocols/src/main/proto/app/coronawarn/server/common/protocols/internal/submission_payload.proto).

+The Submission Service ensures that padded Payloads do not exceed the maximum request size.
+Implementation details can be found [here](../services/submission/src/main/java/app/coronawarn/server/services/submission/config/SubmissionPayloadSizeFilter.java)